101failures/Sandwich_Detector/README.md

-# BERT4ETH Sandwich Attack Detection - Final Model (Run 2)
+# BERT4ETH-based Sandwich Attack Detection

 This folder contains all the code, model weights, embeddings, and data used for the final BERT4ETH-based sandwich attack detection model (Run 2 - 97.03% accuracy).
+Note: large files (like the BERT checkpoint and our training dataset) are available upon request, as they are too large to be uploaded in this repository.
 ## Contents

 ### Core Model Files